Ellen Page says she was forcibly outed by Brett Ratner during ‘X-Men’ shoot

-Juno actor Ellen Page has accused Brett Ratner of making a homophobic slur against her on the first day of the filming of X-Men: The Last Stand, consequently outing her to the cast and crew of the film.
+Juno actor Ellen Page has accused Brett Ratner of making a homophobic slur against her on the first day of the filming of X-Men: The Last Stand, consequentlyouting her to the cast and crew of the film.
 In a post on Facebook on Friday, Page said that the incident left her feeling violated.

 “I was eighteen years old.
 He looked at a woman standing next to me, ten years my senior, pointed to me and said: ‘You should fuck her to make her realize she’s gay.’
 He was the film’s director, Brett Ratner,” the openly lesbian actress writes in the post.